sam0x17/DSeg/README.md

 are quite common in DSeg, as most features are approximately 6 x 6 pixels in size.
 This blurring or pixelation means that a neural network will be able to tell that the feature in question was up-scaled.
-The purpose of scale invariance is to hide all evidence that any sort of up-scaling or down-scaling has taken place
+The purpose of scale invariance is to hide all evidence that any sort of up-scaling or down-scaling has taken place, so this is undesirable.

 ![ResizeContour Upscaling Demo](https://storage.googleapis.com/durosoft-shared/delvr/resizecontour%20demo.png)

 *Fig. 4: comparison of image re-sizing algorithms up-scaling from 16x16

 ### ResizeContour